 In active learning, uncertainty refers to the degree to which the model's predictions are less certain for different samples.
-By annotating nodes on the target graph where uncertainty is stronger, model performance can improve~\cite{ma2024breaking, sharma2017evidence, fuchsgruber2024uncertainty}.
-Previous work mainly uses prediction entropy to measure uncertainty~\cite{AGE, ANRMAB, Dissimilarity} for each node independently while they neglect that the information of each node is highly related to its neighborhood.
+By annotating nodes on the target graph where uncertainty is stronger, model performance can improve~\citep{ma2024breaking, sharma2017evidence, fuchsgruber2024uncertainty}.
+Previous work mainly uses prediction entropy to measure uncertainty~\citep{AGE, ANRMAB, Dissimilarity} for each node independently, while they neglect that the information of each node is highly related to its neighborhood.
 To tackle this, we propose topological uncertainty scores based on local subgraphs and degrees to capture topological semantics.

-In particular, for each central node $j$ from $\mathcal{T}$, we first extract its K-hop subgraph and the logits of each node within it.
+In particular, for each central node $j$ from $\mathcal{T}$ of the target graph, we first extract its K-hop subgraph and the logits of each node within it.
 Instead of directly averaging the logits of the K-hop subgraph, we compute the degree $d_m$ of each node in the K-hop subgraph and take the reciprocal as the weight $w_m = \frac{1}{d_m}$.
 The weighted K-hop logits for each node can be calculated as follows:

-where $K$ is set to $2$ empirically~\cite{azabou2023half}.
-The reason behind using the reciprocal of a node's degree as the weight is that if a node has stronger connectivity (higher degree), its topological information can be inferred from the neighborhood with weaker importance~\cite{fuchsgruber2024uncertainty}.
+where $K$ is set to $2$ empirically~\citep{azabou2023half}.
+The reason behind using the reciprocal of a node's degree as the weight is that if a node has stronger connectivity (higher degree), its topological information can be inferred from the neighborhood with weaker importance~\citep{fuchsgruber2024uncertainty}.

 Then, we compute the topological uncertainty scores for each node in $\mathcal{T}$ as follows:

 where $\sum_{c=1}^{C} P(\hat{Y}_{ic} = 1 \mid \hat{\mathbf{s}}_{path,j})$ represents the probability that the weighted K-hop logits centered at node $ j $ belong to category $ c $.